-Use your slow cooker to turn 15 bean soup mix into a flavorful, budget-friendly family meal with this helpful recipe that includes both vegetarian and meat options.
+Slow cooker 15 bean soup is a flavorful, budget-friendly family meal.
+This helpful recipe includes both vegetarian and meat options, plus instructions for

 Have you seen 15 Bean Soup at the grocery store but never picked it up because you weren't quite sure what to do with it?